-Under Section 611(f), if a consumer disputes the accuracy or completeness of ones executed of I(I), it consumer anspures the accuracy or completeness or information in a report prepared by a reseller, the reseller must etermine whether this is a result of an action or omission on its past and, if so, correct or delete the information.
+Under Section 611(f), if a consumer disputes the accuracy or completeness of information in a report prepared by a reseller, the reseller must determine whether this is a result of an action or omission on its part and, if so, correct or delete the information.
 If not, the reseller must send the dispute to the source CRA for reinvestigation.
-When any CRA notifies the reseller of the results of an investigation, the reseller must unmediately convey the information to the consumer.
+When any CRA notifies the reseller of the results of an investigation, the reseller must immediately convey the information to the consumer. the information to the consumer.

-C. Fraud Alerts and Resellers
+C. Fraud Alerts and Resellers .